kmdouglass/PolymerCpp/README.md

 ## Acknowledgements
-This is a high-performance C++ version of PolymerPy, an wormlike-chain generation algorithm developed by [Kyle M. Douglass, PhD.](https://github.com/kmdouglass)
+This is an optimized C++ version of PolymerPy, a wormlike-chain generation algorithm developed by [Kyle M. Douglass, PhD.](https://github.com/kmdouglass)